Close

 Dulwich Hamlet FC Women

-Dulwich Hamlet recently found itself at the centre of a TV docu-series fronted by Peter Crouch, after the footballer rejoined his old club to help revive grassroots football, and much of the series focused on the women’s team, which is one of the most popular in the London & South East Women’s Regional Football League.
-Known for their eye-catching pink and blue kit and their inclusive approach on the pitch – they made history earlier in the year by hosting the world’s first match against an all-transgender side – their games at Champion Hill are renowned for their fun, family-friendly atmosphere.
+Last year, Dulwich Hamlet found itself at the centre of a TV docu-series fronted by Peter Crouch, after the footballer rejoined his old club to help revive grassroots football.
+Much of the series focused on the women’s team, which is one of the most popular in the London & South East Women’s Regional Football League.
+Known for their eye-catching pink and blue kit and their inclusive approach on the pitch – they made history last year by hosting the world’s first match against an all-transgender side – their games at Champion Hill are renowned for their fun, family-friendly atmosphere.

 Champion Hill, East Dulwich, London SE22 8BD